-- If G is connected then a spanning tree of G is a subgraph of G that is a tree containing every vertex of G. - A directed graph G = (V, E) is strongly connected if for every pair of vertices u, v ∈ V there is a path from u to v and a path from v to u. - Strong connectivity is an equivalence relation on V. It induces a partitioning V = V1 ∪ ... ∪ Vs such that each Vi (1 ≤ i ≤ s) is strongly connected and is maximal with this property: no additional vertices from G can be included in Vi without breaking its strong connectivity. - The $V_i$ are called strongly connected components (or sometimes just strong components) of G.
+- A directed graph G = (V, E) is strongly connected if for every pair of vertices u, v ∈ V there is a path from u to v and a path from v to u. - Strong connectivity is an equivalence relation on V. It induces a partitioning V = V1 ∪ ... ∪ Vs such that each Vi (1 ≤ i ≤ s) is strongly connected and is maximal with this property: no additional vertices from G can be included in Vi without breaking its strong connectivity. - The $V_i$ are called strongly connected components (or sometimes just strong components) of G.